hakanonal/geodashml/README.md

 I have completed the initial [project](https://github.com/hakanonal/geodashml/projects/1).
 Deployed it to a cloud server and it is working.
 You can watch the metrics from [here](https://app.wandb.ai/hakanonal/geodashml)

 A new [project](https://github.com/hakanonal/geodashml/projects/3) has been opened for optimzing hyper parameters.
 Please chip-in if your heart goes in here...

-Please do not hesitate to open an [issue](https://github.com/hakanonal/geodashml/issues/new) if you want to make any contribution or you have some questions.

 Hakan